cerner/fhir.cerner.com/content/millennium/dstu2/care-provision/care-plan.md

 ## Overview

-The DSTU 2 CarePlan resource can be used to represent both care plans and care teams.
+The DSTU2 CarePlan resource can be used to represent both care plans and care teams.

 ### Care Plans